Fruit and Vegetable packing

 Equipment Selection

-Hydro Instruments Product Range
+Hydro Instruments Products

 To ensure optimal disinfection of fruits and vegetables using chlorine, Hydro Instruments offers a range of specialized products designed specifically for this purpose.
 The following equipment solutions are recommended to achieve efficient and controlled chlorine disinfection:

-Gas Feed Systems: Hydro Instruments’ gas feed systems are designed to facilitate the controlled and efficient introduction of chlorine gas into the water used for washing, dipping, or showering produce.
+Hydro Instruments’ gas feed systems are designed to facilitate the controlled and efficient introduction of chlorine gas into the water used for washing, dipping, or showering produce.
 These systems are equipped with high-quality gas regulators, flow meters, and control valves to ensure accurate and consistent chlorine dosing.
 By maintaining precise control over chlorine gas dosage, the gas feed systems enable effective disinfection while minimizing wastage and ensuring the safety of operators.

-Chlorine Gas Detectors: Safety is a paramount concern in chlorine disinfection processes.
+Safety is a paramount concern in chlorine disinfection processes.
 Hydro Instruments provides chlorine gas detectors that continuously monitor chlorine gas levels in the packing area or any other relevant space.
 These detectors are designed to promptly detect any potential leaks or elevated concentrations of chlorine gas, triggering alarms to alert operators.
 By providing early warning of hazardous conditions, the chlorine gas detectors help prevent accidents, safeguarding the well-being of personnel and ensuring a secure working environment.

 By utilizing Hydro Instruments’ gas feed systems, chlorine gas detectors, and residual analyzers, operators can establish a comprehensive chlorine disinfection system for fruits and vegetables.
 These reliable and innovative equipment solutions offered by Hydro Instruments contribute to enhanced process control, increased safety, and consistent disinfection performance, ultimately ensuring the safety and quality of the produce.